rahulteja16/currency-exchange-info/README.md

 ## Technology Stack

 - React with hooks has been used.
-- For state mnagement within the applicaiton, React hooks `useReducer` and `useContext` have been used.
+- For state management within the applicaiton, React hooks `useReducer` and `useContext` have been used.
 - `styled components` has been used for styling the components.
 - For unit testing, `React Testing Library` has been used.